Siarhei Besarab: Science communication

 Siarhei Besarab has made contributions to science communication as a journalist and educator.
 Since 2019, he has managed LAB-66, the largest Belarusian science popularization channel on Telegram, with over 19,000 readers, focusing on chemistry, civil safety, and radiological protection.
 The blog's analytical articles have been widely reprinted in Belarusian and Ukrainian media, and its content has supported investigative journalism, such as that by the OSINT project Belarusian Hajun.

-As a futurologist, Besarab has published articles and forecasts on topics such as artificial intelligence, synthetic biology, and energy innovation in Belarusian independent media, including Belsat and TUT.by.
+As a futurologist, Besarab has published articles and forecasts on artificial intelligence, focusing in particular on the ethical, social, and security risks of advanced AI systems.
 He is also a research collaborator at the Global Catastrophic Risk Institute (GCRI), where he contributes expert insights on global risks and future challenges.

+He has also produced forecasts on the development of emerging technologies, including synthetic biology and energy innovation, publishing his analyses in Belarusian independent media such as Belsat and TUT.by.
+In March 2026, Besarab debuted as a television presenter, launching his own weekly science and futurology segment on the independent television channel Belsat TV.
+The segment, broadcast as part of the morning show Ranitsa z Belsatam (Morning with Belsat), focuses on the critical analysis of emerging technologies, bioethics, and techno-social forecasting.

 Besarab is also active as a climate science communicator, regularly publishing analytical articles on the impact of climate change in Belarus and Eastern Europe.
 He is recognized for raising public awareness about climate-related risks, infrastructure vulnerabilities, and adaptation strategies in the region.
 In 2025, he received the Green Award Prize for producing some of the best environmental content in the country, including his analysis of climate anomalies in Belarus and articles focusing on local adaptation strategies.

 Besarab also champions alternative food sources, such as insect protein, further advancing science literacy.